Boris Tadić: President of Serbia (2008–2012)

-Tadić invoked his constitutional powers of Commander-in-Chief of the Military of Serbia and dismissed the Chief of the General Staff Zdravko Ponoš on 30 December 2008.
+Tadić invoked his constitutional powers of Commander-in-Chief of the Serbian Armed Forces and dismissed the Chief of the General Staff Zdravko Ponoš on 30 December 2008.
 Ponoš made public accusations against the Defence Minister Dragan Šutanovac in the media.
 It was also revealed that he ignored the minister and has not submitted a single report in a year.